Buying A House During The Winter Season

 Don’t Make An Offer Too Low

-The assumption that sellers in cold months are desperate is often incorrect, and lowballing your offer may offend the seller to the point of being closed to a counter-offer.
+The assumption that sellers in winter months are desperate is often incorrect, and lowballing your offer may offend the seller to the point of being closed to a counter-offer.

 Even though you might get a better deal during the winter season due to lower competition, that doesn’t mean you should diminish the seller and their offer.
 Be realistic and reasonable when making your offer, but also try to get the best deal possible without stepping on any toes.